JuliaDynamics/DrWatson.jl/docs/src/project.md

 * If it is functionality used across multiple files or pipelines, it should be in `src`.
 * `src` should only contain files that define functions or types but not output anything.
 You can also organize `src` to be a Julia package, or contain multiple Julia packages.

+Notice that it is typically the case that in the `src` folder you will have a full Julia package as a subfolder.
+In such cases be sure that you add the *relative* path to the package in your `Manifest.toml`, instead of the absolute path.
+This will ensure reproducibility!

 ## Initializing a Project

 To initialize a project as described in the [Default Project Setup](@ref) section, we provide the following function: